naty-rodrig99/cv_builder/README.md

 Additionally, this project also uses [Lucia](https://lucia-auth.com/guides/email-and-password/basics) for authentication and session management.

+## Components

+I've gone ahead and already set up [shad/cn components](https://ui.shadcn.com/).
+They are probably the biggest reason to at the very least support Tailwind right now haha.
+To add new components please follow the documentation on the specific components page (e.g. [Dialog](https://ui.shadcn.com/docs/components/dialog)).

+---

-More from their docs for later:
+### More from the T3 docs for later:

 > ### How do I deploy this?
 >